Paula839/algoriza-internship2025-FS65-BE-byway/README.md

-# algoriza-internship2025-FS65-BE-byway
 Use the following credentials for the Evaluation Admin Page
 # Username: Admin
-# Password: Password"
+# Password: Password
+# algoriza-internship2025-FS65-BE-byway